 If the Preliminary Screening Analysis finds that the applicant's proposed system cannot pass all of the relevant technical screens (i.e., Screens A through F), the utility shall provide the technical reasons, data and analysis supporting the Preliminary Screening Analysis results in writing.
 The applicant shall notify the utility within ten (10) Business Days following such notification whether to (i) proceed to a Preliminary Screening Analysis results meeting, (ii) proceed to Supplemental Screening Review, (iii) proceed to a full CESIR, or (iv) withdraw the Interconnection Request.
-If the applicant fails to notify the utility of their decision within thirty (30) Business Days of notification of the Preliminary Screening Analysis results, the application shall be removed from the queue and no further action on the part of the utility is required.
-Cancelled effective 04/01/2022.
+If a cost estimate for the CESIR is not provided with the Preliminary Screening Analysis results, the utility shall provide one within five (5) Business Days of a request from the applicant.
+If the applicant opts to proceed to a full CESIR, the utility shall provide an invoice for the CESIR fee to the applicant within ten (10) Business Days of receipt of the applicant's notification.
+The applicant shall have ten (10) Business Days from receipt of the invoice to pay the CESIR fee.
+If the applicant fails to meet either the notification or the payment deadline, the application shall be removed from the queue and no further action on the part of the utility is required. i.

-i.
 If the applicant chooses to proceed to a Preliminary Screening Analysis results meeting and modifications that obviate the need for Supplemental Screening Analysis are identified, and the applicant and the utility agree to such modifications, the utility shall return a signed and executed New York State Standardized Interconnection Contract within fifteen (15) Business Days of the Preliminary Screening Analysis results meeting if no Interconnection Facilities or Distribution Upgrades are required.
 The applicant will sign and return the contract within 15 Business Days after receipt from the utility and proceed with the interconnection process.

 If Interconnection Facilities or Distribution Upgrades are required and agreed to, the utility shall provide the applicant with a non-binding cost estimate of any Interconnection Facilities or Distribution Upgrades within fifteen (15) Business Days of the Preliminary Screening Analysis results meeting.
-The applicant will pay the cost estimate as provided in Section D.
+The applicant will pay the cost estimate as provided in Section I-D.

-If the applicant chooses to proceed to a Preliminary Screening Analysis results meeting and modifications that obviate the need for Supplemental Analysis are not identified and agreed to, the applicant shall notify the utility within ten (10) business days of the meeting of their intention to (i) proceed to Supplemental Screening Analysis, (ii) proceed to a full CESIR, or (iii) withdraw the application.
-If the applicant fails to notify the utility of their decision within thirty (30) business days, the application shall be removed from the queue and no further action on the part of the utility is required.
+If the applicant chooses to proceed to a Preliminary Screening Analysis results meeting and modifications that obviate the need for Supplemental Analysis are not identified and agreed to, the applicant shall notify the utility within ten (10) Business Days of the meeting of their intention to (i) proceed to Supplemental Screening Analysis, (ii) proceed to a full CESIR, or (iii) withdraw the application.
+If the applicant fails to notify the utility of their decision by this deadline, the application shall be removed from the queue and no further action on the part of the utility is required.